 System support: Streaming video infrastructure can be tricky to manage.
 Organizations whose video streaming server reside in-house might face bottlenecks with video encoding, live streaming, technology upgrades, as well as onsite configuration and maintenance of video streaming software by expert personnel.
 A cloud-based video streaming solution, on the other hand, comes with both basic and premium support, simplified IT management and maintenance capabilities through central administration of resources, vendor-managed infrastructure, and SLA-backed agreements.
 All feature upgrades are automatically incorporated by the service provider, and the SLA ensures the timely and guaranteed delivery, management, and maintenance of IT services.
 For instance, VIDIZMO shared cloud model is fully managed by VIDIZMO infrastructure maintenance and support teams.
 The cloud infrastructure is monitored 24/7 for security and operational anomalies while maintenance and upgrades are performed periodically under scheduled maintenance windows that are communicated with all customers, detailing any expected outages, service degradation, etc. In the case of any questions or concerns, customers can contact Tier 1 support and issues can be escalated to Tier 2 and Tier 3 support.

-For more information about VIDIZMO's video streaming solution and its deployment options in the cloud, on-premises or hybrid model, contact our team for more information or sign up for a free 30-day trial today.
+Learn more about VIDIZMO enterprise video platform and its deployment options in the cloud, on-premises or hybrid model, contact our team for more information or sign up for a free 30-day trial today.